 - A restaurant business involves many sales per day, so a robust plan that offers more features is needed.

 - You surely will need more than five staff to oversee the operations of your online store.
 And only the Advanced (15 staff) and the Plus plan (unlimited Staff) allows that number of users to a Shopify account.

 - Considering the number of orders an online restaurant can get a day, it’s only ideal to pick a plan with a lower transaction fee; Advanced Shopify is 1% while Shopify Plus is 0.15% when Shopify payments isn’t used.

 While having a physical restaurant is good, selling food online is even better.
 Most restaurants already diversify to online selling, especially during the Covid.

 Many brands discovered that Shopify is the best platform to build their online restaurants but don’t actually know how to set things up.
 They keep asking questions like, “how do I run a restaurant on Shopify”, can you sell food on Shopify”, how do I add a restaurant website on Shopify”, and many more.

 If you follow this guide step-by-step, you should have successfully set up your online restaurants on Shopify by now.

-If you have any questions about this Shopify for restaurants guide, let me know in the comment section.
+If you have any questions about this Shopify for restaurants review, let me know in the comment section.